 Following Daniel Burnham’s plan of 1909, Michigan Avenue was widened to create a thoroughfare able to cope with the growing traffic.
 In order to connect the avenue with Pine street across the Chicago River, the Michigan Avenue bridge was built in 1920.
 The beautiful bascule bridge, modeled on the Pont Alexandre III in Paris, allowed traffic to move freely from the busy South Michigan Avenue to the north side of the river, which was renamed to North Michigan Avenue.

 Soon after the completion of the bridge, construction on the north side started: in 1920 the Drake Hotel at the northern end and the now famous Wrigley Building at the southern end of N. Michigan Ave. were completed.
-They were soon followed by other remarkable buildings, including the Allerton Hotel (1924), the Tribune Tower (1925), the Medinah Athletic Club (1929) and 919 N. Michigan Avenue (1929).
+They were soon followed by other remarkable buildings, including the Allerton Hotel (1924), the Tribune Tower (1925), the Medinah Athletic Club (1929) and the Palmolive Building (1929).

 In 1947, when the North Michigan Avenue already had become Chicago’s most fashionable street, real estate developer Arthur Rubloff – who had ambitious plans for the avenue – dubbed North Michigan Avenue ‘Magnificent Mile’.
 The name stuck, and in 2001 it was even trademarked.